-Development of crops in Illinois can be tracked and projected by maintaining an account of the "heat" accumulated during each growing season.
+Development of crops in Illinois can be projected by maintaining an account of growing degree days or the "heat" accumulated during each growing season.
 This process involves a comparison of daily maximum and minimum temperatures to a base temperature, specific for a particular crop, above which development will occur.

+The Illinois Climate Network (ICN) has created a growing degree day calculator using data collected at its stations across the state.
 Users begin by selecting the closest weather station to their location and the crop type of interest.
-Crop degree-day accumulations are tied to planting date, etc. One- and two-week degree-day projections are also included.
-Maps of degree-day totals and projections for the entire state are produced using specific planting dates to view trends within a region as a season progresses.
+Crop degree-day accumulations are tied to planting date, etc. One- and two-week degree-day projections are also provided.